lukso-network/LIPs/LSPs/LSP-14-Ownable2Step.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the LIP.-->
-This contract describes a version of [EIP173](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-173.md), it being different by making the process of transferring ownership and renouncing ownership a 2-step process instead of instant execution.
+This standard describes a modified version of [EIP173](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-173.md) that uses a a 2-step process to transfer or renounce ownership of a contract, instead of instant execution.

+In addition, this standard defines hooks in the form of external calls to:
+- notify when the new owner of the contract should accept ownership.
+- notify the previous and new owner when ownership of the contract has been fully transferred.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 The particular issue that this implementation of [EIP173](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-173.md) solves is the irreversible nature of transferring or renouncing ownership of a contract.

-Because owning the contract allows you to have access to sensitive methods, transferring or renouncing ownership of the contract by accident in a single transaction can be highly dangerous.
-Having those two processes work in 2 steps will substantially reduce the probability of transferring or renouncing ownership of the contract by accident.
+Firstly, because owning the contract allows access to sensitive methods, transferring to the wrong address or renouncing ownership of the contract by accident in a single transaction can be highly dangerous.
+Having those two processes work in 2 steps substantially reduces the probability of transferring or renouncing ownership of the contract by accident.

 ## Motivation
 <!--The motivation is critical for LIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the LIP solves.
 LIP submissions without sufficient motivation may be rejected outright.-->
+When ownership of a contract is transferred in a single transaction, the new owner has no choice in wanting to own the contract or not.
+He is forced to own the contract once the transaction has been completed.

+Making transfer of ownership a two-step process enables to give a choice for the new owner in deciding if he wants to become the owner of the contract or not.

+Finally, transferring ownership of the contract in a single transaction does not guarantee that the address behind the new owner (EOA or contract) is controlled.
+For instance, if the new owner lost its private key or if the new owner is a contract that is in a locked state.

+Letting the new owner accept ownership of the contract guarantees that the contract is owned by an address (EOA or contract) that can be controlled, and that control over the contract implementing LSP14 will not be lost.

 ## Specification